Ketevana/Data-Science-Capstone-Project/README.md

 ### Fitting and scoring models

-I fitted a range of regression models on the training set and obtained R2 scores for training and test set.
-I performed 5-fold cross validation and obtained mean CV score to check the generalisability of the model, and also calculated RMSE of the predictions.
+I fitted a range of regression models on the training set and obtained R2 scores for the training and test set.
+I performed 5-fold cross validation and obtained the mean CV score of it to check the generalisability of the model, and also calculated RMSE of the predictions.

 Finding the best model - Scores